 Stephen is happy to partner with Samuel on government employment cases across the state.
 Stephen has offices from San Diego to Northern California, but he and Samuel will sit down with you at a location that is convenient for you- close to your home or place of work or school.
 Dealing with California traffic can be a nightmare at the best of times and Stephen takes pride in the fact that he and his associates make things as easy as possible when scheduling appointments and meeting with clients to go over cases.

-Contact our Los Angeles office today on our toll free number (877) 789-9707, or use the Contact form on our website to schedule a free consultation with Stephen.
+Contact our Los Angeles office today on our toll-free number (877) 789-9707, or use the Contact form on our website to schedule a free consultation with Stephen.
 All of our scheduling is done through our Los Angeles office, but as mentioned previously, Stephen and one of his associates will sit down with you in a location that is convenient for you and works with your schedule.
 We will examine the facts of your case and alert you to any potential roadblocks and outline any potential claims you may have.
-We will also lay out the procedure your case will follow and help you develop a plan to gather necessary evidence and to protect yourself from retaliation while your case is moving forward.
+We will also lay out the procedure your case will follow and help you develop a plan to gather the necessary evidence and to protect yourself from retaliation while your case is moving forward.
 The clock is ticking, especially if you are a government employee, so contact us today.

 We look forward to defending your rights.